A4-Tacks/mindustry_logic_bang_lang/README-en_US.md

 There is basically no error location information generated, and the entire error mechanism is very poor However, error reporting is not common.
-Usually, we can still find the source of the error through a small amount of error information
+Usually, we can still find the source of the error through a small amount of error information.

+Fortunately, you won't encounter those terrifying advanced errors when using more basic functions

 # How To Use
 Let's first explain that the file name of this sample program is `mindustry_logic_bang_lang`,